Engineering

 )

 The hook fires before every tool call.
 You can validate, log, redirect, or block.
-The agent's audit trail in CloudTrail is built from these events rather than reverse-engineered from output logs.
-For regulated workloads — banking, healthcare, anything with NDPA / GDPR / NIS2 obligations — the hook-based audit is the difference between "we think we have an audit trail" and "we do."
+The agent's audit trail in CloudTrail is built from these events rather than reverse-engineered from output logs after the fact.
+For regulated workloads — banking, healthcare, anything with NDPA, GDPR, or NIS2 obligations — the hook-based audit is the difference between we think we have an audit trail and we do.

 from strands.steering import steer